intuit/Traverser/README.md

 #### Breadth-First traversing

-Breadth-first always follows next item on current level, when goes to reference to child.
+For a given tree or graph node, breadth-first always follows siblings, before it considers its children.

-##### Perform an action, when move to next:
+##### Perform an action, then move to next:

+Nodes are enumerated in the breadth-first order

 ```java
 Company c = new Company(); //
 // ...